fshchudlo/merge-it-hot/README.md

 - You can use provided `Dockerfile` to build an image and run it with ENV variables identical to variables specified in `.env.example` described above
 - Please, be aware that _service is stateful_ since it caches channels and comments info.
-State stored in memory ( see `SlackChannelCachedDecorator` and `SlackChannelFactoryCachedDecorator`), that keeps implementation simple and efficiently serves hundreds of pull requests.
+State stored in memory ( see `InMemoryCache` class and its' usages), that keeps implementation simple and efficiently serves hundreds of pull requests.
 In case of service restart, cache will be gracefully restored.
 However, if you need to run multiple instances or experience `Slack API` requests limit exceeding, you'll need to implement some external cache.